andrewwang247/radix-tree/README.md

 - default constructor
 - initializer list constructor
-- iterator constructor
 - copy and move constructors

 All constructors have a memory guarantee that exceptions thrown while constructing will not cause memory leaks.

-The default constructor initializes an empty trie.
-The initializer list constructors take lists of keys.
-The iterator constructors can iterate over keys in the given range.

-Duplicates are ignored.

 ### Size